 As I explained earlier, essential amino acids play a key role in helping your body recover from catabolic stress.
 That's part of the reason why it's so vital that you increase your protein intake.

-You may also find it helpful to add on an essential amino acid supplement specifically formulated to target an increase in muscle mass and function.
+You may also find it helpful to add on an essential amino acid supplement specifically formulated to target an increase in muscle mass and function and accelerate recovery from injury, surgery, or illness.
+My team of researchers and I developed this precise blend as Heal, Amino Co's Surgical Recovery blend.

 Ideally, you will want to take your essential amino acid supplement between meals to avoid the muscle loss that normally occurs in the absence of the absorption of dietary protein.
 As you regain strength, you will want to start coordinating the timing of your supplement intake with your exercise routine.
 It is optimal to take essential amino acids about 30 minutes before exercise and then again after exercise.
 Regardless of how light the exercise is, it is, in fact, activating the muscle to begin the process of restoration to full strength.
 Essential amino acids should be taken in conjunction with whatever physical activity you perform.